MontseBadia/kata-boom-final-project-client/README.md

   **Accet Kata Challenge:** As a user I would like to accept a kata challenge

-  **See Friends' Profile:** As a user I would like to see my friends' profiles and the katas they have already done
+  **See Friends' Profile:** As a user I would like to see my friends' profiles and the katas they have done

   **Comment on Katas:** As a user I would like to comment on my own and on my friends' katas